Background / CV

 Firestone, C., & Scholl, B. J. (under review).
 Seeing stability: Physical understanding is rooted in automatic visual processing

 Gao, T., New, J. J., & Scholl, B. J. (under review).
-The wavering wolf: Perceived intentionality controls attentive tracking.
+Attention to intention: The perceived goals of moving shapes control how they are attended.

 van Buren, B., & Scholl, B. J. (2017).
 Minds in motion in memory: Enhanced spatial memory driven by the perceived animacy of simple shapes.
 Cognition, 163, 87-92.